An additive refinement of quantum channel capacities: Entanglement-assisted setting

 Actually, given $\Phi$, the optimal scheme to achieve $C_\textsc{eao}(\Phi)$ is the superdense coding, which encodes bits into Pauli operators hence the set of ebits.
 The decoding is formed by the decoder of $\Phi$ followed by Bell measurements.
 Also, modular the ebit, a qubit is equivalent to two bits.
 As QT converts a qubit into two bits, so it can be viewed as an EAO scheme with $\Phi$ acting on the bit communication channel.
 That is, QT is optimal to achieve $Q_\textsc{eao}(\Phi)$.

 The standard EA setting uses more general entangled states as the assistance.
 Importantly, the maximum coherent mutual information $J(\Phi)$ is additive.
 There exists a gap between $\log d+ I(\Phi)$ and $J(\Phi)$ for some channel $\Phi$.
 Achieving the maximum of $J(\rho,\Phi)$ by a state $\rho$ is to achieve the regularized EA Holevo capacity, which shall require a highly-entangled state $\xi$ as a free assistance which is not a collection of ebits.
 It is not easy to prepare and distribute such states, however.
-This is similar with the situation for entanglement generation which also assumes the free assistance of entangled states.
-For our reduced case, we do not take them to be free assistance which is physically more reasonable.
+This is similar with the situation for entanglement generation which also assumes the free assistance of entangled states~\cite{WLWL24}.
+For our reduced case, we do not take them to be free assistance or resources.

-Given a channel, to see if there is a gap between the EA and EAO settings is not easy.
+Given a channel, to see if there is a gap between the EA and EAO settings is interesting but not easy.
 Here we consider the class of CQ channels, which have negative quantum capacity.
 For a CQ channel acting on the purification of a state $\rho=\sum_k p_k |k\ket \bra k|$, the mutual information is \be J(\rho,\Phi)=H(\sum_k p_k R_k)-\sum_k p_k H(R_k), \ee for a set of states $\{R_k\}$.
 The EA classical capacity is $C_\textsc{ea}(\Phi)=\max_\rho J(\rho,\Phi)$ which is to optimize over $p_k$.
 If $R_k:=\Psi(|k\ket\bra k|)$, then it is easy to see $C_\textsc{ea}(\Phi)$ is the same as the classical capacity of $\Psi$ which is $\chi_\textsc{ort}(\Psi)$.
 Indeed, to achieve optimal classical capacity, the optimal input distribution is not always the uniform one.
 Hence using $\varphi_\rho$ as a resource for EA setting is reasonable in this case.
 For QC channels, the $\chi_\textsc{eao}$ is $\log d$, so it is the optimal $\chi_\textsc{ea}$.
 For channels with positive quantum capacity, it is not clear how to find the optimal resource entangled states.